 Making thoughtful changes to your daily habits can significantly impact your spinal health.
 Maintaining a healthy weight is one of the most effective ways to reduce the load on your spine.
 Simple adjustments to your posture—sitting up straight, using lumbar support, and lifting with your legs instead of your back—can also prevent unnecessary strain.
 If you smoke, quitting can improve blood flow to your spinal discs and tissues, aiding in their health.
 These aren’t just small tweaks; they are powerful self-care strategies that help you manage your back pain and take an active role in your well-being.

-The Role of Physical Therapy and Exercise
+How Physical Therapy and Exercise Can Help

 It might seem counterintuitive, but staying active is crucial for managing spinal stenosis.
 A physical therapist can design a program to strengthen your core and back muscles, which act as a natural support system for your spine.
 These exercises also improve flexibility and balance, helping you move in ways that ease pressure on your nerves.
 Low-impact activities like walking, swimming, or stationary cycling are often recommended because they keep you mobile without jarring your spine.
 Working with a professional ensures your exercise plan is both safe and effective, forming a key part of your overall pain management treatment plan.